nhahn/esphome-components/components/ble_adv_controller/CUSTOM.md

 Each device controlled has a corresponding instance of `BleAdvController` (configured by `ble_adv_controller`yaml section).
 This controller references the `BleAdvHandler` and is the only one to communicate with it.
 The controller also references its `BleAdvEncoder` type, which is the class in charge of building advertising messages.

-Each Home Assistant entity (button, light, fan) has a corresponding instance of `BleAdvEntity`, implemented by `BleAdvButton`, `BleAdvLight` and `BleAdvFan`.
+Each Home Assistant entity (light, fan) has a corresponding instance of `BleAdvEntity`, implemented by `BleAdvLight` and `BleAdvFan`.
 Those entities are receiving the requests coming from Home Assistant.
 They are linked to their parent `BleAdvController`.

 ## The command flow